fcurella/django-recommends/docs/storages.rst

 To minimize disk I/O from the database, Similiarities and Suggestions will be committed in batches.
 The ``RECOMMENDS_STORAGE_COMMIT_THRESHOLD`` setting set how many record should be committed in each batch.
 Defaults to ``1000``.

 ``RECOMMENDS_STORAGE_DATABASE_ALIAS`` is used as the database where similarities and suggestions will be stored.
-Note that you will have to add ``recommends.storage.djangoorm.routers.RecommendsRouter`` to your settings' ``DATABASE_ROUTERS`` if you want to use something else than the default database.
+Note that you will have to add ``recommends.storages.djangoorm.routers.RecommendsRouter`` to your settings' ``DATABASE_ROUTERS`` if you want to use something else than the default database.
 Default value is set to ``'recommends'``.

 To minimize disk I/O from the database, Similiarities and Suggestions will be committed in batches.
 The ``RECOMMENDS_STORAGE_COMMIT_THRESHOLD`` setting sets how many record should be committed in each batch.
 Defaults to ``1000``.